 Encountering turbulence

 China’s civil aviation passenger traffic reached 730 million in 2024.
-With air travel now accessible to most people, the mystique has largely faded.
-As flying became more routine, passengers no longer seemed to view the profession of flight attendants with the admiration and respect it once enjoyed, even as they are expected to deliver ever-better service while earning less.
+With air travel now accessible to more people, the mystique has largely faded.
+As flying became more routine, passengers no longer seemed to view the profession of flight attendants with the admiration it once enjoyed.
 One flight attendant joked online, “I am just a waitress pushing the cart, asking everyone chicken rice or beef noodles.”

 While their salaries may be declining, the demands placed on them are not.
-On some foreign airlines, it’s not unusual to see older or heavier women working the aisles, but on Chinese flights, being slim and attractive is still a requirement.
+On some international airlines, it’s not unusual to see female cabin crew of varied ages and body types, but on Chinese flights, being young and slim is still a requirement.
 Hainan Airlines has even stated that flight attendants represent the airline’s image, and that weight management is part of the job.
-In a notice issued in June 2023, the airline set strict standards for weight, requiring attendants who exceeded the weight limit (height [cm] – 110 = standard weight [kg]) by more than 10 percent to be immediately grounded until they lost weight.
+In a notice issued in June 2023, the airline set strict standards for weight, requiring attendants who exceeded their “ideal” weight—calculated by height in centimeters minus 110 (in kilograms)—by more than 10 percent to be immediately grounded until they lost weight.

-Being a flight attendant also comes loaded with all kinds of stereotypes related to gender.
+Being a flight attendant also carries numerous gender-related stereotypes.
 Some even assume that a female flight attendant’s purpose is to meet a wealthy passenger and marry.
-This, plus the long hours and physical demands, makes it a job often considered “a career only for the young(青春饭).”
+This, plus the long hours and physical demands, makes it a job often considered “a career only for the young.”
 Despite the Civil Aviation Administration of China’s retirement age of 50, many attendants leave between 30 and 40 due to family obligations, health issues, or sheer fatigue—both physical and emotional.

 Landing their stories

-The same month Xiha’s routine aired, a woman filled out a feedback card on a domestic China Eastern Airlines flight and later shared a photo of it on the lifestyle platform Xiaohongshu (RedNote).
-In her note, she wrote: “I wish the airline would allow more freedom in dress.
+Shortly after Xiha’s sketch aired this past July, a woman shared a photo of her feedback card from a domestic China Eastern Airlines flight on the lifestyle platform Xiaohongshu (RedNote).
+She wrote: “I wish the airline would allow more freedom in dress.
 Skirts, stockings, and heels are not a must.
 In emergencies, skirts don’t protect the skin, stockings are flammable, and heels hinder evacuation.”
 The post quickly went viral, receiving over 57,000 likes.
-Many users even shared their own feedback cards in the comments and voiced support for a similar change in dress code for railway workers and bank clerks.
+Many users shared their own feedback cards in the comments and expressed support for similar dress-code changes for railway workers and bank clerks.

 And change is already underway.
 In late July, Shandong Airlines unveiled a new uniform, allowing female flight attendants to choose between pants or knee-length skirts, with lightweight flats replacing the high heels of the past.
 Spring Airlines has also swapped high heels for flats.

 Just like Xiha said in an August interview with the Portrait magazine: “Even if you don’t know when this issue will be taken seriously or when anyone will listen, you have to speak up first.
-If you never speak, everyone will continue to endure and accept it, and the environment will assume it’s okay.
-Only by resisting can you learn whether the consequences are bearable.”
+If you never speak, everyone will continue to endure and accept it, and the environment will assume it’s okay.”